chdalski/ckad/README.md

 - a Container runtime like Docker
 - Visual Studio Code

-However it should be possible to just try to solve the exercises on any kubernetes clusters (but I didn't try it).
+However, it should be possible to just try to solve the exercises on any kubernetes clusters (untested).

 ## Using the exercises